inbarhub/Detecting-Repeating-Objects-using-Patch-Correlation-Analysis/README.md

 ##### The main script

-The main file is CountCells.m and it requires:
+The main file is countCells.m and it requires:
 - **Image_name**.
 The name of the input image without any postfix (i.e., no `.png`,`.jpg`).
 It should be appeared in `images` directory.
 You can add your own image to this directory and run the code with its name.
 The code will load `[images/Image_name]` with several options for postfix.
 - **Participant_name**.
 The results are saved in a dedicated results folder: `[res/Image_name_Participant_nameSequential_number]`.
 In case there are several runs for one participant or you have more than one paritcpant with the same name, the folder name contains a sequential number.

 Examples for running the code:
-     - CountCells('Cells1', 'Inbar')
+     - countCells('Cells1', 'Inbar')
-     - CountCells('cars', 'Inbar')
+     - countCells('cars', 'Inbar')
-     - CountCells('beers', 'Jonathan')
+     - countCells('beers', 'Jonathan')

 ##### User Interaction